Arkansas Hourly Paycheck Calculator

 Fort SmithNoN/ANo employee city wage tax

-Additional Arkansas forms
+Additional Arkansas Payroll Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 — Federal withholding elections.

-• Form I-9 employment eligibility verification; Arkansas new-hire reporting.
+• Form I-9 — Employment eligibility verification; Arkansas new-hire reporting.

-• Direct deposit authorization; benefit enrollments (401(k), HSA, FSA, insurance).
+• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).

 FAQs about the Arkansas Hourly Paycheck Calculator